PigeoncoinClassic/pigeoncoinclassic.github.io/flightplan.md

           - marketing
           - launch
         content: |
           After a successful beta we will execute a marketing plan and release Pigeon to the public.
-A year of hard work will come to an end, and we'll let this bird fly!
+A year of hard work will come to an end and we'll let this bird fly!

       - title: Payments
         progress: